rajjitlai/TreatPathGlobalHealth/README.md

 - Authentication issues: Ensure all Appwrite env vars are set correctly and that allowed platforms/origins include your site URL.
 - Styling not applied: Verify Tailwind is installed and `src/index.css` is imported in `src/main.jsx`.
 - AdSense errors: See section above; set `VITE_ADSENSE_PUBLISHER_ID` or leave empty during development.
+- Search not working: Ensure `VITE_APP_PROD_COLLECTION` is set to your products collection ID.

 ---
 MIT License